 Prior to setting up a SIP plan in your business, you should consider the appropriate settings of your corporate firewall to support SIP.
 Many of the common firewalls already installed in business offices are not developed to support the SIP protocol.
 First, SIP media streams are transmitted over dynamically assigned UDP ports that are usually shut on firewalls.
 Second, SIP clients within a firewall can not be reached using IP addresses since these addresses are local and private to the LAN.
 Third, you need to ensure that either your T1 line broadband carrier or Ethernet fiber provider is able to support the SIP protocol from your internal network to the outside world.
 Your IT administrator will need to ascertain how to properly support SIP to get around these technical issues.
 By adding a SIP proxy and registrar for controlling the firewall, it is possible to handle complicated SIP scenarios for reliable and confidential communications.

-We are specialists in Alabama T1 Speed.
-This page is a short list of the services specifically offered by T1Market in Houston.
+We are specialists in AL Frame Relay.
+This page is a quick listing of the products specifically offered by T1Market in Houston.

-Going forward, our wish is to regularly improve our product offerings.
-We now provide business products normally used by bigger firms, namely: OC3, MPLS network service, gigabit ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
-Many of our providers also supply cost-free managed Cisco routers for multi-year contracts.
-Primarily, our goal is to create a bond with you - our customer - that will last for years to come.
-Acquiring your trust is just what we do here.
-Conserving you money on economical MPLS services is just how we keep it.
+As we go forward, our wish is to regularly improve our product offerings.
+We now provide enterprise items usually employed by larger companies, specifically: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Many of our suppliers also deliver free managed Cisco routers for multi-year contracts.
+Mainly, our goal is to create a bond with you - our client - that will last for years to come.
+Earning your trust is exactly what we do all the time.
+Saving you money on low-cost broadband services is exactly how we keep it.